awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 The `AWS::ECS::Service` resource creates an Amazon Elastic Container Service \(Amazon ECS\) service that runs and maintains the requested number of tasks and associated load balancers\.

+**Important**
+The stack update fails if you change any properties that require replacement and at least one Amazon ECS Service Connect `ServiceConnectService` is configured\.
+This is because AWS CloudFormation creates the replacement service first, but each `ServiceConnectService` must have a name that is unique in the namespace\.

+**Note**
+Starting April 15, 2023, AWS; will not onboard new customers to Amazon Elastic Inference \(EI\), and will help current customers migrate their workloads to options that offer better price and performance\.
+After April 15, 2023, new customers will not be able to launch instances with Amazon EI accelerators in Amazon SageMaker, Amazon ECS, or Amazon EC2\.
+However, customers who have used Amazon EI at least once during the past 30\-day period are considered current customers and will be able to continue using the service\.

 ## Syntax<a name="aws-resource-ecs-service-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: